 I took various B-complexes bought from supermarkets after I quit drinking.
-None of them are nearly as powerful for repairing the vast spectrum of alcohol-induced nutrient deficiencies, including folic acid deficiency, as the combination of Calm Support and Legion Triumph.
-If I had to quit drinking all over again, I would absolutely use these instead.
+None of them are nearly as powerful for repairing the vast spectrum of alcohol-induced nutrient deficiencies as Multi-Nutrient Formulas now on the market.

 What Food Has the Most Folic Acid?

 Fortified cereals and breads contain folic acid, although I personally avoid these foods for other reasons.
 Dark, leafy greens and cruciferous vegetables like Brussels sprouts are good natural sources of folate.

 Since most alcoholics already have poor gut health, it is difficult for them to absorb enough folic acid from foods alone.
 Supplementation and in some cases IV infusions can more reliably increase levels of folic acid.